new32/east_py/README.md

 ### East.Instrument
-This program instruments a named library, adding condition, decision and basic block coverage, compiling the the modified AST into bytecode.
+This program instruments a named library, adding condition, decision and basic block coverage, compiling the modified AST into bytecode.
 To use the instrumented AST, simply import the library like normal into the test driver.

 #### Results